WillLFun/CSE-test/README.md

 8. Verify you are connected to Wireguard VPN with `wg show`.

-9. Navigate to your domain in a web browser.
+9. Navigate to the domain NGINX is serving in a web browser.